Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Connected to a strong part of the vehicle chassis

 A weak ground can create resistance.
 Resistance creates voltage drop and heat.
-That is bad for performance and reliability.
+That is bad for performance, reliability, and safety.

 Signs of a Bad Car Audio Ground